erkecanbazoglu/story_app/README.md

 Below you can see the list of widgets in the UI component seperated from the screens.

-Photo Post: Photo posts which is on the Home Page
+Story Use Layer: The user layer placed on top of stories Story Progress Indicator: Progress indicator used in stories Photo Post: Photo posts which is on the Home Page
 Story Avatar: Story Avatars at the top of the Home Page
 Video Player: Full screen video player widget